There is always help available in Buckingham.

 When someone is seriously ill or injured, or in an acute confused state, call 999.

-Many people's lives have changed hugely over the last few weeks.
+Many people's lives have been impacted by Coronavirus and lockdown.
 If you are now having financial problems and need help and advice there are places you can turn for help.

 As well as being able to refer families and individuals to Buckingham foodbank, Citizens' Advice can also help with any questions or difficulties you may have regarding: